monapdx/AbortOurCourt/README.md

 ---

-## Final Note
+## Final note

-This project exists because access to information should not be a barrier to autonomy.

-If it helps even one person find what they need faster, with less confusion or isolation, it’s doing its job.
+Access to information should not be a barrier to autonomy.
+If this site helps someone find what they need with less confusion or isolation, it is doing its job.